daipayan-bhowal/DELex/README.md

 Lexer fetches all the tokens present in C programming language

-List of all the values for token macros
+List of all the values for token macros<br />
 /* Macro Values for Tokens */
 #define ELIPPSIS 0x1000<br />
 #define ADD_ASSIGN 0x1001<br />